The Strangers in 7A: Plot

 The robbery is foiled when the police surround the bank, and Virgil is killed in an exchange of gunfire.
 Billy blames Riff when the bomb they rigged to open the vault does not detonate on schedule.
 To escape the police, Billy forces Riff to plant another bomb in the elevator of the apartment building.
 Billy orders Iris to tell the police that he will detonate the bomb, killing everyone in the building, if the thieves are not allowed to escape.

 Claudine's growing reluctance with the increasing violence and guilt for what she put Artie and Iris through forces her to openly resist Billy's plans.
 He ridicules her, but leaves her behind (her fate is left unknown.)
 Billy and Riff then take Artie with them as a hostage.
 In the elevator, Billy berates Riff again for the failure of the first bomb.
 When Riff rebuts that the second bomb is their salvation, Billy tells him that he is no longer entitled to the money and kills him with a shotgun.
 Billy decides to still detonate the bomb.
 In response, Artie jams the elevator.
 Billy, enraged, threatens Artie with the shotgun.
 Artie asks him where he placed the bomb, warning him that now he too will die with everyone else in the building when it goes off.
 They struggle over the gun, and Billy is shot in the shoulder, losing consciousness.
 Artie grabs Billy's two-way radio and climbs to the top of the elevator where the bomb is.
 The police are able to guide him in disarming the bomb, and Artie saves the building.

 Artie confesses his indiscretion, and he and Iris reconcile their differences and embrace their relationship.
 With Iris' support, Artie begins taking engineering classes so that he can get a better job.

 Cast

 Home video

-Synergy Entertainment released the movie on home video with the incorrect title Strangers in 7A printed on the box.
+Synergy Entertainment released the movie on home video with the incorrect title Strangers in 7A (without The) printed on the box.
 The title card at the start of the film still reads The Strangers in 7A, though.